Skip to content

 To avoid ATM fees in Ghana, here are a few friendly tips:

-• Check Your Bank’s Partners: Before you travel, see if your bank has any partner banks in Ghana.
+• Check your bank’s partners: Before you travel, see if your bank has any partner banks in Ghana.
 Using these partner ATMs might help you avoid extra fees.
 Some banks offer fee-free withdrawals.

-• Choose Your ATMs Wisely: Opt for ATMs located within bank branches.
+• Choose your ATMs wisely: Opt for ATMs located within bank branches.
 They often have lower fees compared to standalone ATMs found on the streets.

 How does tipping work in Ghana?

 Tipping in Ghana is generally appreciated and an excellent way to show gratitude for good service.
-Here’s a friendly rundown of how tipping works:
+Here’s a rundown of how tipping works:

-• Restaurants and Cafes: When eating out in upscale places in Ghana, leave a tip of 10% to 20%.
+• Restaurants and cafes: When eating out in upscale places in Ghana, leave a tip of 10% to 20%.
 Tipping is not common in regular eateries and bars.

-• Taxis and Drivers: When using taxis, round up the fare or give a little extra as a tip.
+• Taxis and drivers: When using taxis, round up the fare or give a little extra as a tip.
 If you’re using a driver for a day trip, a slightly larger tip is a nice way to say thanks.

 How much money can you travel with to Ghana?

-There isn’t an upper limit of money that you can travel with to Ghana.
-You must declare if you’re carrying more than $10,000 (or equivalent) in cash.
+However, you must declare if you’re carrying more than $10,000 (or equivalent) in cash.

 Are euros accepted in Ghana?